egendata/docs/content/egendata-core/data/messages.md

 iss | egendata://account/[account_id]
 aud | The URL of the Operator
-pds | Information about the PDS the user has selected for their account.
-- pds.provider | The type of PDS used.
+pds | Information about the PDS the user has selected for their account. pds.provider | The type of PDS used.
 As of now the options are Dropbox and in memory.
-Inmemory means the operators internal memory._
-- access_token | In the case the PDS requires authentication, this is the token to be used forit.
-As of now this applies to the Dropbox option._
+In memory means the operators internal memory. pds. access_token | In the case the PDS requires authentication, this is the token to be used for it.
+As of now this applies to the Dropbox option.

 ---